oracle-quickstart/oci-confluent/Integration-with-Oracle-Object-Storage/README.md

 5. Configure Confluent worker nodes with credentials to access Object Storage ans start Kafka connect daemon.
 The keys below are labelled as AWS_xxxxx,  but its values needs to be set with the keys generated in prerequisites Step2 on OCI console.

-    Do the steps on each of the Confluent Worker Nodes (example: cf-worker-<n>): ssh -i ~/.ssh/id_rsa opc@cf-worker-1
+Do the steps on each of the Confluent Worker Nodes (example: cf-worker-<n>):

+    ssh -i ~/.ssh/id_rsa opc@cf-worker-1

-    [opc@cf-worker-1 ~]$ sudo AWS_ACCESS_KEY_ID=9fef0a60aca7dfbf69ea9a69cd281f0aecccb4d9 \
+    sudo AWS_ACCESS_KEY_ID=9fef0a60aca7dfbf69ea9a69cd281f0aecccb4d9 \
     AWS_SECRET_ACCESS_KEY=uQbQMub7dh6Mg3R009eckN3XURwmKbSw8r1FihtWNO0= \
     /opt/confluent/bin/connect-distributed -daemon /opt/confluent/etc/kafka/connect-distributed.properties

-X. Load the Confluent Connect S3 Sink connector with configuration to access Oracle Object Storage.
+6. Load the Confluent Connect S3 Sink connector with configuration to access Oracle Object Storage.

-Note: We are setting the below parameters with OCI specific values (not AWS values):
+Note: We are setting the below parameters with OCI specific values (**not AWS values**):

-"s3.region": "us-phoenix-1"
+    "s3.region": "us-phoenix-1"  (**Replace with value from Prerequisite Step4**).
-"store.url": "intmahesht.compat.objectstorage.us-phoenix-1.oraclecloud.com"   (Replace with value from Prerequisite Step5).
+    "store.url": "intmahesht.compat.objectstorage.us-phoenix-1.oraclecloud.com"   (**Replace with value from Prerequisite Step5**).

 Similarly replace the below with the values which apply for your implementation:

     "topics": "kafka_oci_object_storage_test"
     "s3.bucket.name": "kafka_sink_object_storage_bucket"

  I am using the REST API, so you can run it from anywhere as far as confluent worker nodes (cf-worker-1) are reachable.
  Command to run: